michael2012z/BitBible/markdown/KJV/files/Gen.md

 20. And the lean and the ill favoured kine did eat up the first seven fat kine:

 21. And when they had eaten them up, it could not be known that they had eaten them; but they were still ill favoured, as at the beginning.
-So I awoke.eaten…: Heb. come to the inward parts of them
+So I awoke.

 22. And I saw in my dream, and, behold, seven ears came up in one stalk, full and good:

-23. And, behold, seven ears, withered, thin, and blasted with the east wind, sprung up after them:withered: or, small
+23. And, behold, seven ears, withered, thin, and blasted with the east wind, sprung up after them:

 24. And the thin ears devoured the seven good ears: and I told this unto the magicians; but there was none that could declare it to me.